 Our common stock is quoted on the OTCQB Marketplace, operated by OTC Markets Group, under the symbol "VSUL".
-We have applied for listing of our common stock and warrants, not including the pre-funded warrants, on The NASDAQ Capital Market under the symbols "VSUL" and "VSULW", respectively.
+We have applied for listing of our common stock and warrants on The NASDAQ Capital Market under the symbols "VSUL" and "VSULW", respectively.
 No assurance can be given that our application will be approved.